neXromancers/uniconize/README.md

-# uniconize
+# uniconize (not a unicorn)

 This a is fix for Wine games blackscreening on sway and other tiling window managers that don't support iconized windows.

 ## Installation

-- Manual: Make sure you have a recent Rust toolchain.
-Clone this repo, then run `cargo install --path .`.
+- Manual: with a recent Rust toolchain and a fresh clone of this repo, `cargo install --path .`
 - [crates.io](https://crates.io/crates/uniconize): `cargo install uniconize`
 - Arch Linux: [AUR package](https://aur.archlinux.org/packages/uniconize/)
 - Other distros: make a pull request to add your package or build script!